Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 ## TODO:

-- [ ] button to set max token length
+- [ ] explanation re use of /static folder

-- [ ] alternative TUI for MultiLineEdit?
+- [ ] alternative TUI element for MultiLineEdit only

 - [ ] "in progress" mark?